Bill Pascrell: Mayor of Paterson

-While serving in the state legislature, Pascrell stayed active in city politics.
-In March 1990, a new opportunity arose.

-Pascrell's colleague Frank Graves died suddenly from a massive heart attack on March 5.
-This created two vacancies that needed to be filled, and the State Senate seat Graves occupied was filled by John Girgenti.
-While in the Senate, Graves was elected mayor of Paterson twice, in 1982 and 1986.
-At the time of his death, he was preparing to run for a third term.
-Pascrell declared his candidacy for the seat shortly thereafter.
+Frank Graves, the mayor of Paterson, died on March 5, 1990.
 Pascrell faced City Council President Reverend Albert P. Rowe, Passaic County Freeholder Michael Adamo, and former councilman and police officer Roy Griffin in the nonpartisan election.
-Pascrell won with 51.4% of the vote and was sworn in on July 1 of that year, while keeping his seat in the General Assembly.
+He won 51.4% of the vote and was sworn in on July 1 of that year, while keeping his seat in the General Assembly.

 Pascrell ran for a second term in 1994 and faced two challengers, his former District 35 rival Martin Barnes and long-standing Sixth Ward councilman and former mayor Tom Rooney.
-Pascrell won the three-way contest with 46% of the vote.
+He won the three-way contest with 46% of the vote.

-Pascrell resigned as mayor on January 3, 1997, in order to take his Congressional seat.
+Pascrell resigned as mayor on January 3, 1997, in order to take his congressional seat.
 The city council appointed Barnes to replace him.

 U.S. House of Representatives

 Elections

 In 1996, Pascrell ran for the Democratic nomination in New Jersey's Eighth Congressional District.
-The seat had been reliably Democratic for many years, with Robert A. Roe serving from 1969 until 1993 and the Democrats winning the seat in every election between 1960 and 1992.
-But in the 1994 Republican Revolution, NJ-8 became a GOP-held seat when Bill Martini, a Clifton councilman and Passaic County freeholder, defeated Roe's successor Herbert Klein.
+The seat had been reliably Democratic for many years; it had been in Democratic hands without interruption from 1961 to 1995, with Robert A. Roe serving from 1969 until 1993.
+But in the 1994 Republican Revolution, Republican Bill Martini, a Clifton councilman and Passaic County freeholder, defeated Roe's successor, Herbert Klein.
 Pascrell won the nomination and the seat, defeating the incumbent with 51% of the vote.
-He has never faced another contest nearly that close; since then, he has been reelected with at least 62% of the vote.
+The district reverted to form, and Pascrell never faced another contest nearly that close again; winning reelection seven more times with at least 62% of the vote.

 2012

-After redistricting, Pascrell's home was placed in the newly redrawn 9th district.
+After redistricting, the existing 8th district was eliminated, and Pascrell's home in Paterson was placed in the newly redrawn 9th district.
 Fellow Democratic congressman Steve Rothman decided to move into the reconfigured 9th and challenge Pascrell in the primary.
 Rothman's home in Fair Lawn had been drawn into a Republican-leaning district against Republican Scott Garrett.
 Geographically, the new district was more Rothman's district than Pascrell's.
-Rothman had represented 53% of the new 9th, while Pascrell had represented 43%.
-Despite this, Pascrell defeated Rothman in the June 5 Democratic primary, 31,435 to 19,947, capturing about 61% of the vote.
+It covered 53% of Rothman's former territory and only 43% of Pascrell's.